The 7th Australasian Mental Health Outcomes and Information Conference

-Symposium - Measure what Matters: Measuring Whānau Engagement through New Zealand’s Mental Health Key Performance Indicator Programme - Dr Sati Sembhi, Megan Jones and Rebecca Merrington - Auckland DHB, Waitemata DHB and Northern Regional Alliance.
-Keywords: System and Delivery Change, Mental Health, Family / Whānau, Data
+Symposium - Measure what Matters: Measuring Whānau Engagement through New Zealand’s Mental Health Key Performance Indicator Programme - Rebecca Merrington, Dr Sati Sembhi and Megan Jones - Northern Regional Alliance Keywords: System and Delivery Change, Mental Health, Family / Whānau, Data

 The Mental Health and Addictions Key Performance Indicator Programme (MHAKPI) is a sector led initiative that supports quality and service outcomes through collaboration, improvement and learning.

 The MHA KPI Programme is an essential part of New Zealand’s mental health system, providing benchmarking and quality improvement forums as well as access to secure analytical tools.

 New Zealand’s MHA KPI programme is unique in its benchmarking approach with its emphasis on community and integrated care as well as inpatient care.
 The MHA KPI Programme has the full participation of all 20 DHBs and many of New Zealand’s largest mental health NGOs.